Lentiviral Vectors (1st and 2nd Generation) Biological Agent Reference Sheet (BARS)

 Animal Housing Biosafety Level (ABSL): ABSL-2

-Perform Inoculations: In a Biosafety Cabinet
+Perform Inoculations: Biosafety Cabinet

-Change Cages: In a Biosafety Cabinet
+Change Cages: Biosafety Cabinet

-Exposure and Spill Procedures
+Exposures and Spill Procedures

 Mucous Membranes: Flush eyes, mouth, or nose for 15 minutes at an eyewash station.
-See: responding to exposures.

 Large Spills: Request assistance from the EHS Spill Team by calling CUPD dispatch.
 Call 911 from a campus phone or 607-255-1111 from a mobile phone.